Panelista-Output/panelista-articles/content/en/fractal-design-panelista.md

 authors = ["Anders Palm"]
 date = 2020-04-01T22:00:00Z
 draft = true
-excerpt = "Several new insights in just 72 hours!
-We sent our first video question to 31 panelists.
-We asked them; \"What is important to you when buying a car online?\".
-In just 72 hours we had 18 answers and several new insights!" hero = "/images/pd-building.jpg" hero_image_body = "We sent our first video question to 31 panelists.
-We asked them; \"What is important to you when buying a car online?\".
-In just 72 hours we had 18 answers and several new insights!" hero_image_title = "Several new insights in just 72 hours!" timeToRead = 3 title = "Fractal Design & Panelista"
+excerpt = "Using Panelista has been overwhelming!
+We have gathered input from our customers in a variety of channels and formats, but never had such clear, strong, and manageable feedback as now." hero = "/images/pd-building.jpg" hero_image_body = "We have gathered input from our customers in a variety of channels and formats, but never had such clear, strong, and manageable feedback as now." hero_image_title = "Using Panelista has been overwhelming!" timeToRead = 3 title = "Fractal Design & Panelista"